 Tuition, Fees and Books

 Tuition and most fees are covered by MOWR for every eligible student in the program.
 Books will also be provided to new MOWR students at no charge to the students.
 Because students are now eligible to participate in almost all STC programs, they may be responsible for course-specific fees in some program areas; however, most STC programs do not require such fees.
-Students should speak to the High School Initiatives Coordinator to find out specifics about course-related fees.
+Students should speak with the High School Initiatives Coordinator to find out specifics about course-related fees.
 Students can fill out the application for Dual Enrollment funding at the following link: Dual Enrollment Funding Application.

 Who is eligible?

 - 9th – 12th graders

 - Currently enrolled in a Georgia public/private high school or home schooled

 - Minimum placement test score required